Building a Custom OS Template for Linux

 chmod +x /usr/local/bin/announce-vnc-users.sh

-When you connect, if the URL changes to include a token query parameter, you’re all set.
-This indicates X11VNC is functioning correctly, and the text box at the bottom left—used for clipboard sharing between your local and virtual desktop—should also be operational.
+When you connect, if the URL is updated with a token query parameter, it's a sign that X11VNC is functioning properly.
+Additionally, the text box in the bottom-left corner—used for copying and pasting between your local desktop and the virtual machine—should also be operational.

 Please Note